 A good invoice should also make it easy for the client to submit payment.
 If they have to jump through too many hoops, they'll just shelve it for another day, and when that day comes around, it'll be pushed further and further back.
 Before you know it, several weeks have passed and you still haven't been paid!

-So, to summarize, a small business is used to define work submitted to a small business and to ensure that payments are made in full and on time.
+So, to summarize, a small business invoice is used to define work submitted to a small business owner and to ensure that payments are made in full and on time.

 You can bill your clients by sending them an invoice.
 There are a few things to get right with your billing.
 Here's a short list: